vinodiOS/QRCodeSwiftUIExample/README.md

 # QRCodeSwiftUIExample
-This demo shows use of SwiftQRCodeScanner in SwiftUI
+This demo shows use of [SwiftQRCodeScanner](https://github.com/vinodiOS/SwiftQRCodeScanner) using SwiftUI.
+This ecample uses [Swift Package Manager](https://www.swift.org/package-manager/) as dependency manager.